khadijashujaat/FloodWatch/README.md

 <h2>Why this exists</h2>
 <p>
-  Pakistan has experienced recurrent, severe flooding over the past two decades, and part of what makes response and prediction harder is a genuine gap in ground-level data collection — official monitoring infrastructure doesn't reach every affected community.
+  Pakistan has experienced recurrent, severe flooding over the past two decades, and part of what makes response and prediction harder is a genuine gap in ground-level data collection .Official monitoring infrastructure doesn't reach every affected community.
 FloodWatch is a small step toward closing that
-  gap: a simple app that lets local residents log flood conditions — water level, rainfall, drainage blockages — from their own phones, with no assumption of internet access, formal training, or measurement equipment.
+  gap: a simple app that lets local residents log flood conditions ; water level, rainfall, drainage blockages from their own phones, with no assumption of internet access, formal training, or measurement equipment.
 </p>

 <h2>Core design decisions</h2>
 <ul>
   <li><strong>Local-first, always.</strong> Every report saves to an on-device Room database immediately, with zero network dependency at the point of submission.
 A report can be filed in a total connectivity blackout.</li>
   <li><strong>Qualitative severity over false precision.</strong> Locals rarely have a measuring tape at a riverbank.
-Instead of a numeric cm/ft field, water level is reported on a plain-language severity scale (e.g. "Ankle to knee deep") — data people can actually give reliably.</li>
+Instead of a numeric cm/ft field, water level is reported on a plain-language severity scale (e.g. "Ankle to knee deep") data people can actually give reliably.</li>
-  <li><strong>Sync is automatic and best-effort.</strong> Unsynced reports are queued and pushed to Firestore in the background via WorkManager, the moment connectivity returns — no manual "upload" step for the user.</li>
+  <li><strong>Sync is automatic and best-effort.</strong> Unsynced reports are queued and pushed to Firestore in the background via WorkManager, the moment connectivity returns ,no manual "upload" step for the user.</li>
-  <li><strong>No paid infrastructure required.</strong> Firebase's free tier and OpenStreetMap tiles (via osmdroid) were chosen specifically to avoid any dependency on a billing account or card — deployment shouldn't be blocked by cost.</li>
+  <li><strong>No paid infrastructure required.</strong> Firebase's free tier and OpenStreetMap tiles (via osmdroid) were chosen specifically to avoid any dependency on a billing account or card ,deployment shouldn't be blocked by cost.</li>
 </ul>

 <h2>Features</h2>